ember-intl/ember-intl/packages/ember-intl/README.md

 ## Compatibility

-* Ember.js v4.12 or above
+- Ember.js v4.12 or above
-* Node.js v20 or above
+- Node.js v20 or above

+## Contributing

+See the [Contributing](../../CONTRIBUTING.md) guide for details.

+## License

+This project is licensed under the [MIT License](LICENSE.md).